-The idea of this upper confidence bound (UCB) action selection is that the squareroot term is a measure of the uncertainty or variance in the estimate of a's value.
-The quantity being max'ed over is thus a sort of upper bound on the possible true value of action a, with the c parameter determining the confidence level.
-Each time a is selected the uncertainty is presumably reduced; $N_t(a)$ is incremented and, as it appears in the denominator of the uncertainty term, the term is decreased.
-On the other hand, each time an action other than a is selected t is increased but $N_t(a)$ is not; as t appears in the numerator the uncertainty estimate is increased.
-The use of the natural logarithm means that the increase gets smaller over time, but is unbounded; all actions will eventually be selected, but as time goes by it will be a longer wait, and thus a lower selection frequency, for actions with a lower value estimate or that have already been selected more times.
+The idea of this upper confidence bound (UCB) action selection is that the square-root term is a measure of the uncertainty or variance in the estimate of a's value.
+The quantity being max'ed over is thus a sort of upper bound on the possible true value of action a, with c determining the confidence level.
+Each time a is selected the uncertainty is presumably reduced: $N_t(a)$ increments, and, as it appears in the denominator, the uncertainty term decreases.
+On the other hand, each time an action other than ais selected, t increases but $N_t(a)$ does not; because t appears in the numerator, the uncertainty estimate increases.
+The use of the natural logarithm means that the increases get smaller over time, but are unbounded; all actions will eventually be selected, but actions with lower value estimates, or that have already been selected frequently, will be selected with decreasing frequency over time.

 Results with UCB on the 10-armed testbed are shown in Figure 2.4.
-UCB will often perform well, as shown here, but is more difficult than ε -greedy to extend beyond bandits to the more general reinforcement learning settings considered in the rest of this book.
-One difficulty is in dealing with nonstationary problems; something more complex than the methods presented in Section 2.4 would be needed.
-Another difficulty is dealing with large state spaces, particularly function approximation as developed in Part II of this book.
-In these more advanced settings there is currently no known practical way of utilizing the idea of UCB action selection.
+UCB often performs well, as shown here, but is more difficult than ε -greedy to extend beyond bandits to the more general reinforcement learning settings considered in the rest of this book.
+One difficulty is in dealing with nonstationary problems; methods more complex than those presented in Section 2.5 would be needed.
+Another difficulty is dealing with large state spaces, particularly when using function approximation as developed in Part II of this book.
+In these more advanced settings the idea of UCB action selection is usually not practical.